-According to science and Greta Thunberg, we have about 12 years left to bring carbon emission down; fires, as we see in Australia and the Amazon, will be the norm.
+According to science and Greta Thunberg, we have about 12 years left to bring carbon emissions down; fires, as we see in Australia and the Amazon, will be the norm.

-Plastic is not a natural product, and instead of biodegrading into something organic, it breaks up into microplastic.
+Plastic is not a natural product; instead of biodegrading into something organic, it breaks up into microplastic.

 Apparently, we consume the equivalent of one credit card per week.
 Without even knowing about the consequences this can potentially have on our health.